syndicate-storage/syndicate/README.md

 Syndicate is an **Internet-scale software-defined storage system**.
 Syndicate presents a programmable abstraction layer over commodity cloud storage providers, external public datasets, and CDNs.
 Unlike traditional cloud storage, Syndicate's storage semantics and access controls are user-programmable, allowing Syndicate to meet arbitrarily-specific storage needs.

 Cloud applications that use Syndicate do not need to host user data.
-Instead, the application's server and client programs read and write data to user's Syndicate volumes  This frees the application provider from liability and hosting burdens, and lets the user own the data he/she generates.
+Instead, the application's server and client programs read and write data to user's Syndicate volumes.
+This frees the application provider from liability and hosting burdens, and lets the user own the data he/she generates.

-Syndicate competes with the likes of [Tent](http://tent.io), [Freenet](https://freenetproject.org), [Unhosted](https://unhosted.org), and [Camlistore](https://camlistore.org).
+Syndicate competes with systems like [Tent](http://tent.io), [Freenet](https://freenetproject.org), [Unhosted](https://unhosted.org), and [Camlistore](https://camlistore.org).
 The key differences are as follows:
-* Syndicate volumes are scalable in the number of readers, writers, and files.
-Users can repurpose cloud storage and CDN accounts to increase storage and bandwidth capacity as demand increases.
+* Syndicate volumes scale in the number of readers, writers, and files.
+Users attach commodity cloud storage and CDN accounts to increase storage and bandwidth capacity.
 * Syndicate has a fire-and-forget setup.
 Users do not need to provision and manage their own servers to get started.
-* Syndicate can seamlessly integrate existing, external data into volumes in a zero-copy manner.
+* Syndicate seamlessly integrates existing, external data into volumes in a zero-copy manner.
 * Syndicate leverages CDNs and Web caches whenever possible, while providing guaranteed data consistency *regardless of* stale data.
 * Syndicate works with more than just Web applications.
 Syndicate volumes are mountable as removable media, allowing *any* application to leverage them.
 * Syndicate volumes have user-programmable storage semantics.
 Reads and writes can have application-specific effects, such as automatic encryption, compression, deduplication, access logging, write-conflict resolution, etc.
-* Users have fine-grained access controls on a per-file, per-file-attribute, per-device, and per-user basis.
+* Users control access on a per-file, per-file-attribute, per-host, and per-user basis.

 What can I use Syndicate for?
 -----------------------------